rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

 So what makes GnuPG differ from Digital Signing if both of them use the same algorithms, the same hash functions?
 Also I can not be sure that Alice's public key is the real one.
-[Web of trust][weboftrust] is the concept used in GnuGP.
+[Web of trust][weboftrust] is the concept used in GnuPG.
 Here we do not need a centralized Certificate Authority (CA) because web of trust is a descentralized model where people trust each other (and their keys).
 You self-sign your documents, you are your own CA. You will be able to trust people you have met and also they have friends, thus you trust